-The kernel functions $\eta(\mathbf{z})$ are chosen to be the Peskin $\delta$ -Function developed in [27].
-The Peskin $\delta$ -Function has important numerical properties that ensure to a good approximation that there is translational invariance of the coupling despite the breaking of this symmetry by the discretization lattice of the fluid [5, 27, 30].
-A kernal with finite support is chosen instead of a Dirac $\delta$ -Function to ensure a model in which the mobility of even individual point particles have a finite effective hydrodynamic radius within the fluid [5].
-Since other choices for the fluid-structure coupling can also be useful, we only make use of the generic properties of $\Gamma$ , $\Lambda$ throughout the mathematical discussions.
-For coupling the fluid and microstructure we use the Stokes drag where R is a length-scale which we take to be comparable to the support of the kernel function $\eta(\mathbf{x})$ .
-Provided $\Upsilon$ is sufficiently large, the precise value does not play a particularly central role in the dynamics [3, 4].
+The kernel functions $\eta(\mathbf{z})$ are chosen to be the Peskin δ -Function developed in [31].
+The Peskin δ -Function has important numerical properties that ensure to a good approximation that there is translational invariance of the coupling despite the breaking of this symmetry by the discretization lattice of the fluid [4, 31, 34].
+A smooth kernel that integrates to one and vanishes outside a finite volume (finite support) is chosen instead of a Dirac δ -Function to ensure a model in which the mobility of even individual point particles have a finite effective hydrodynamic radius within the fluid [4].
+For the confined channel geometry and any particle near the boundary, the kernel function should be normalized over the part of the spatial domain that is within the channel.
+Since other choices for the fluid-structure coupling can also be useful, we only make use of the generic properties of Γ , Λ throughout the mathematical discussions.
+For coupling the fluid and microstructure we use the Stokes drag where R is a length-scale which we take to be comparable to the support of the kernel function $\eta(\mathbf{x})$.
+The \mathcal{I} is the identity operator.
+Provided Υ is sufficiently large, the precise value does not play a particularly central role in the dynamics [36, 3].

-$$\Upsilon = 6\pi\mu R,\tag{2.11}$$
+$$\Upsilon = 6\pi\mu R\mathcal{I},\tag{2.11}$$

 3. Semidiscretization : Staggered Finite Volume Method.
 We discretize the system using a finite volume approximation on a staggered grid for the velocity and pressure.
-The velocity components are represent at the cell faces and the pressure at the cell centers, see Figure 3.1.
+The velocity components are represented at the cell faces and the pressure at the cell centers, see Figure 3.1.
 A particular advantage of the staggered grid discretization is that the mass transport can be modeled naturally between the cells using fluxes based on the velocity at the cell faces.
 This is also useful in approximating the divergence-free incompressibility constraint since it arises in the continuum fluid mechanics from the continuity equations and the requirement that a uniform mass density remain constant under the fluid flow.
 Using this interpretation in the finite volume setting yields a constraint on the discrete velocity field expressed in terms of a discrete divergence operator which can be imposed exactly using the cell centered pressure and its discrete gradient.
-The finite volume formulation provides a finite difference method with a set of discrete operators playing roles very similar to their continuum differential counterparts.
+We approximate a finite volume formulation of the system to derive a finite difference method with a set of discrete operators playing roles very similar to their continuum differential counterparts.
 We shall show in the stochastic setting these features have important implications for the statistical mechanics of our stochastic numerical methods.
-Related finite volume schemes for fluctuating hydrodynamics have been introduced in [6, 5, 12].
+Related finite volume schemes for fluctuating hydrodynamics have been introduced in [5, 4, 12].